Parrondo's paradox: Saw-tooth example

 When we leave a few marbles on the first profile at point E, they distribute themselves on the plane showing preferential movements towards point B. However, if we apply the second profile when some of the marbles have crossed the point C, but none have crossed point D, we will end up having most marbles back at point E (where we started from initially) but some also in the valley towards point A given sufficient time for the marbles to roll to the valley.
 Then we again apply the first profile and repeat the steps (points C, D and E now shifted one step to refer to the final valley closest to A).
 If no marbles cross point C before the first marble crosses point D, we must apply the second profile shortly before the first marble crosses point D, to start over.

 It easily follows that eventually we will have marbles at point A, but none at point B. Hence if we define having marbles at point A as a win and having marbles at point B as a loss, we clearly win by alternating (at correctly chosen times) between playing two losing games.

-The coin-tossing example
+Coin-tossing example

 A third example of Parrondo's paradox is drawn from the field of gambling.
 Consider playing two games, Game A and Game B with the following rules.
 For convenience, define $C_t$ to be our capital at time t, immediately before we play a game.